darcyg/mqttlog/README.md

 stuff to think about:

-- use cs or ds (100th or 10th of a second) as logging timebase
+- use cs or ds (100th or 10th of a second or full seconds) as logging timebase
--
+- how to avoid excessive time syncs
+- is timestamp somewhat compressible using its monotonic character?

 Example: